Edible Seaweed Packaging

 Chitosan Bioplastics

-Material From Shrimp Shells – The biodegradable material Chitosan Bioplastics was developed as a research project by industrial designers Paul Kheem and Ronny Haberer during their studies at New York’s Pratt Institute.
-In order to reduce global marine pollution, they use the chitin found in shrimp shells to develop a plastic alternative from it.
-Acetylation of the biopolymer yields[...]
+Material made from shrimp chitin – The biodegradable material Chitosan Bioplastics was developed as a research project by industrial designers Paul Kheem and Ronny Haberer during their studies at New York’s Pratt Institute.
+In order to reduce global marine pollution, they are using the chitin found in shrimp shells to develop a plastic alternative.
+By acetylating the biopolymer, chitosan is[...]

 Learn more